TOPdesk/codegarden/src/docs/CodeGarden - Game Design.md

 H1 [Fn1 RFFR Fn1] => Use subroutine Fn1
 Fn1 [FFRFLA]

+A mushroom makes the GNOME float across 1 square of space (prevents death by falling/drowning).
+It's not possible to get water while floating.
+Mushrooms are consumed when using them.
+A square of mushrooms can be watered to grow more mushrooms (with a maximum of 3).

 #### Level 4 - Sharing
 Level four introduces the following concepts:
 - Programming two gnomes